simul/simul.github.io/ref/simul/clouds/trueskyrenderer.md

 ### void CleanupOldAllocations(int max_age)
 Delete GPU allocations to save memory.
 By default, max age is MaxViewAgeFrames. max_age=0 clears all views.
 <a name="CopySkylight"></a>
-### bool CopySkylight(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::Texture targetTexture, float targetShValues, int shOrder, mat4 engineToSimulMatrix4x4, int updateFrequency, float blend, float exposure, float gamma, vec3 ground_colour, int amortization, bool allFaces, bool allMips)
+### bool CopySkylight(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::Texture targetTexture, float targetShValues, int shOrder, mat4 engineToSimulMatrix4x4, int updateFrequency, float blend, float exposure, float gamma, vec3 ground_colour, int amortization, bool allFaces, bool allMips)
 Update the specified texture as a cubemap, and its spherical harmonics.
 Copy the specified skylight into the target texture.
 This texture MUST be the same size, format and mip count as was specified for this cubemap id when GetSkylight was called.